1. Introduction

 4.2.
 Destroying a Process by ID

-We first need to find out the process ID of the current running process by checking the task manager and find out the pid.
+Firstly, we need to find out the process ID of the currently running process by checking the task manager and finding out the pid.

 long pid = /* PID to kill */;